ceichhorn/FastlyParser/README.md

 It will use the current version to grab the domains it has and then list out the shield pops.

-It's got some extra code as it's a work in progres.
+It's got some extra code as it's a work in progress.